0jas0jas/ChatBot-Tutorial/README.md

 ## Wait... this isn't discord-

-Yes, I know, dummy.
+Yes, I know.
 NOW is the discord part.
 You've done well, padawan.
 Now open the next file `discordBot.py`.
 I have some secret already-written code for you there.

 1. So this code is, actually, of a complete discord bot.
 It goes:
 ```py